 It goes without saying that each winter, whichever ski resort you are in there is a hope for plenty of snow, and then a bit more.
 It’s hard not to have a huge smile on your face when you notice it’s dumping outside and you realise that tomorrow is going to be an epic powder day, and your village will look beautiful and white.
+Read to find out why Zermatt is a great choice for snow sure skiing.

 The old wives tales and meteorological predictions: